 - Browse Yachats art galleries, which collectively feature hundreds of local and regional artists.
-Most Yachats gift shops, as well as some restaurants, also offer works for sale by local artists, craftspeople, and authors.
+A number of Yachats gift shops, as well as restaurants, also offer works for sale by local artisans and authors.

 - On Saturdays, tasting while touring is an option, with wine tastings offered at The Laughing Crab Gallery downtown and at Beach Daisy Wine, a new wine shop among galleries in GreenHouse MarketPlace at the north edge of town.
 Call before you go to see if reservations are recommended.

-- Yachats Summer Street Banners feature original paintings by local artists.
+- Yachats Street Banners feature original paintings by local artists.
 The banners are displayed along our ‘Main Street’ (Highway 101) all summer long and auctioned each fall to support selected local arts projects and the production of new banners for the following summer.
 This project is sponsored by Polly Plumb Productions and is coordinated by local artist Michael Guerriero.
-Lighter-weight copies of the banners are available for purchase at the Yachats Chamber, and books that illustrate the banners are available at local galleries.
+Lighter-weight copies of previous years’ banners are available for purchase at the Yachats Chamber, and books that illustrate the banners are available at local galleries.

 - The Amanda Statue is a stone statue carved by local artist Sy Meadow.
 From the trailhead at the south end of town, find the Amanda Statue 1.2 miles up the Amanda Trail, which has a marker with Amanda’s story.